-Status: First Year Graduate Student
+Status: 4th Year Graduate Student

 Undergraduate Institution: University of Pennsylvania